nrfconnect/sdk-nrf/doc/nrf/libraries/bin/lwm2m_carrier/index.rst

 If you want to use LwM2M for other purposes, see :ref:`lwm2m_interface`.

 The :ref:`lwm2m_carrier` sample demonstrates how to run this library in an application.
-The LwM2M carrier library is also used in the :ref:`asset_tracker` application.
+The LwM2M carrier library is also used in the :ref:`asset_tracker_v2` application.

 .. toctree::